ITU-BDSA23-GROUP11/Chirp/docs/report.md

 As shown, we manage to build, test, release, and deploy our application through the use of Github Workflows/Actions.

 ### Test and Coverage
-Starting from when a PR is created with the default branch (`main`) as its base, the workflows `Build and Test` and `Code coverage` are run every time the PR is changed (fx with a new commit).
+Starting from when a PR is created with the default branch (`main`) as its base, the workflows `Build and Test` and `Code coverage` are run every time the PR is changed (eg. with a new commit).
 These workflows, although similar, differentiate by the `Code coverage` workflow also providing a sticky comment on the PR with the code coverage from the tests.
 They both set up, restore, build and run tests.
 Together, they act as required checks, for which the PR merging is blocked if any of the tests fail, or if the code coverage is too low (under 60%).